Break-Resilient Codes: Code Construction

-Notice that, an ill fragment~$\bff$ may intersect with at most~$2$ level-$\ell$ signatures.
-Otherwise, i.e., if three level-$\ell$ signatures intersect with it, they must be separated by two level-$0$ to level-$(\ell-1)$ signatures.
-Therefore,~$\bff$ contains lower level signatures and is of length~$\vert\bff\vert>3c\log m$.
-As a result, $\bff$ would have resided in~\texttt{Z-FRAGMENTS} due to its length, and would have been affixed to~$\bfy'$ since it contains a lower level signature, a contradiction.
+Notice that, a level-$\ell$ unanchored fragment may intersect with at most~$2$ level-$\ell$ beacons.
+Otherwise, i.e., if three level-$\ell$ beacons intersect with it, they must be separated by two beacons from level~$0$ through~$(\ell-1)$.
+Therefore,~$\bff$ contains lower level beacons and is of length~$\vert\bff\vert>3c\log m$.
+As a result, $\bff$ would have been contained in~\texttt{Z-FRAGMENTS} due to its length, and would have been anchored to~$\bfy'$ since it contains a lower level beacon, a contradiction.